 The sooner we are involved in representing your compensation claim, the better.
 While your health care team concentrates on ensuring your physical recovery, our client care team may be able to use the extent and severity of your injuries and the cost of required treatments to accurately value your claim and to negotiate a favorable financial settlement.

-For a free legal consultation with a herniated disc injury lawyer serving Powell, call (877) 538-1116
+For a free legal consultation with a herniated disc injury attorney in Powell, call (614) 538-1116

 Be Careful What You Say in the Emergency Room

 If you are conscious and able to answer questions, emergency room nurses and doctors will ask you questions about your injuries, pain levels, and general health.
 You should answer any questions related to your injuries that ensure you get the health care you need.

 On the other hand, you should not answer any questions that relate to the cause of your injuries, that might point to fault for the accident, or that might later be seen as any form of admission of guilt for the accident.
 Limiting any questions or responses concerning these topics may be beneficial when it is time to assign fault and financial liability for the collision that caused your herniated disc and other injuries.